evryn/laravel-toman/docs/introduction.md

 ## Elegant API

 API and methods are pretty easy to use!
-Requesting a new payment and verifying it will add <100 characters to your code! 😎
+Requesting a new payment and verifying it will add <170 characters to your code base! 😎

 ## Supports Multiple Gateways